ltex-plus/ltex-plus/pages/settings.md

 The modern fully-spelled codes `"fr-FR"`, `"it-IT"`, `"es-ES"`, `"nl-NL"`, `"sv-SE"`, and `"fa-IR"` require ltex-ls-plus 18.7.x or newer; on earlier releases these specific codes were rejected, while most other extended codes such as `"en-US"`, `"en-GB"`, `"de-DE"`, `"de-CH"`, and `"de-AT"` already worked.
 For a best-effort description of how language codes were handled on those versions, see [Language Codes in Older Versions](language-code-legacy.html).
 Current versions still accept the legacy bare codes (`"fr"`, `"it"`, `"de"`, `"en"`, …) for backward compatibility but they are no longer advertised below and should not be used in new configurations.

 When using the language code `"auto"`, LTeX+ will try to detect the language of the document.
-This is not recommended, as detection is coarse and falls back to language families that may carry no spelling dictionary, so spelling errors might not be reported.
+If you already know which language a fragment is in, prefer setting the language explicitly to avoid surprises.
+Detection is most reliable when LTeX+ talks to a LanguageTool server with the Ngram detector — that includes LanguageTool's hosted API (free or Premium).
+The bundled local checker and self-hosted LanguageTool servers without the Ngram language-data download use a lighter detector and may be less accurate.
 For documents that switch language partway through, use in-document [magic comments](advanced-usage.html#magic-comments) instead — for example, in Markdown: `<!-- LTeX: language=de-DE -->`.
 The exact syntax depends on the document type.

 Two annotations may appear in the list below. `(also accepts: "<code>")` marks a LanguageTool alias — an alternative spelling of a canonical entry that resolves to the same checker (for example, `"no"` is treated as `"nb"`, so the two codes are interchangeable). `(only on api.languagetoolplus.com)` marks a code recognized only by LanguageTool's own hosted API.
 The bundled checker and self-hosted instances of the open-source LanguageTool server share the same code set and do not recognize these codes — even when reached via [`ltex.languageToolHttpServerUri`](settings.html#ltexlanguagetoolhttpserveruri).